alevzfdez/Microsoft-on24-video-webinar-downloader/README.md

 ## Script ussage ##

-Ensure you have youre virtualenvironment activated
+Ensure you have youre virtual environment activated

 - Linux: